How Much Do Recruiters Earn?

-In March 2010, we conducted an online survey of recruiter compensation.
-We received over 200 responses from senior managers of recruiting companies worldwide, including 106 from USA and Canada, 46 from the UK and 34 from Australia and New Zealand.
+We conducted an online survey of recruiter compensation and received over 200 responses from senior managers of recruiting companies worldwide, including 106 from USA and Canada, 46 from the UK and 34 from Australia and New Zealand.

 Participants ranged from Owner/Managers of small firms with only 1-2 employees, to CEO’s and Operations Directors of larger firms with over 400 fee earners.
 A few multinational corporations were represented, but the majority were privately held companies.